leavesturninsideyou/webpack-template/README.md

-After cloning this repo on another machine, do the following:
+After cloning this repo, do the following:

 1. npm install --save-dev webpack
 2. npm init @eslint/config